ECiarabellini/Mod14-MVC-BlogHub/README.md

 --need to remove created date field from Post
 --need to create model for comment which belongs to Post. simliar associations as post to user in model/index.js

+--need to finish login.handlebars to include sign up and do /js/login.js